grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* [ ] {don't neglect to revise from first draft: the sub is chasing them for some OTHER reason, the magnetic mines just get piled on}
 	* {skip the bits establishing the authority methods -- that should have happened earlier}
 	* {skip the trader flirting with Percy}

+* [ ] Percy has to have a conversation with Chips where she gets re-hired for the next run.

 * [ ] _Chips overseas the work on some poorly done and over-priced repairs, saying she was doing a better job when she was under water._
 	* Don't forget that while they were at the surface, the leak probably only seeped a bit, but with some pressure on at the underwater dock, it's more steadily pouring in.